MicrosoftDocs/mixed-reality/mrtk-unity/features/spatial-awareness/scene-understanding.md

 ## Setup

+> [!IMPORTANT]
+> Scene Understanding is only supported on HoloLens 2 and Unity 2019.4 and higher.

 1. Ensure the platform is set to UWP in build settings.
 1. Acquire the Scene Understanding package via [Mixed Reality Feature Tool](https://aka.ms/MRFeatureTool).